-The Ultimate Guide to the Three Disney World Monorail Resorts
+The Ultimate Guide to the Disney World Monorail Resorts: Jaw-Dropping Views and Luxurious Stays!

-Which of the 3 Disney World monorail resorts is the best?
+Which of the three Disney World monorail resorts is the best for you?

 Choosing a Disney resort hotel can be challenging, especially when there are so many options.

-But three of our favorite resorts are right on the monorail loop that travels around Seven Seas Lagoon and to Magic Kingdom, Disney’s Contemporary Resort, Disney’s Polynesian Village Resort, and Disney’s Grand Floridian Resort and Spa.
+But three of my favorite resorts are right on the monorail loop that travels around Seven Seas Lagoon and to Magic Kingdom:

 There are some pros and cons to staying at any of the three resorts, and each resort has its own unique feel and offerings for guests staying there.